+Hard copies of IRB-related documents are usually not required for submission.
 All IRB documents (electronic or otherwise) are date stamped and logged into a database when received in the Office of Research Compliance.
-Due to the time sensitive nature of IRB documents, please hand deliver to a Research Compliance staff member all required hard copies of documents related to IRB.
-We can not assume responsibility for documents not hand delivered or documents not received by a staff member.
+Do NOT submit IRB-related documents via campus mail.
+We can not assume responsibility for documents submitted via campus mail.

 1. Pay close attention to your IRB approval expiration date.
 Research projects may not continue past their approval expiration date.
 The date on which your project's IRB approval expires can be found on the official IRB approval memo.
 Generally, IRB Exempt projects are approved for three years; Expedited and Full Review projects are approved for one year.
 If you are unsure of your project's approval expiration date, please contact Research Compliance.

 2. If you wish to continue your research project beyond its original approval expiration date, electronically submit an IRB Application for Continuing Review at least but not more than 30 days before the project's expiration date.
 Projects may be continued twice over the course of three years total project time.
 As indicated on the Continuing Review application, be sure to submit as attachments any amendments or modifications to the project as well as any changes to consent documents.

 Research that originally qualified for Exemption does not require continuing review.

 3. When you finish your research project, you must electronically submit a IRB Final Report for Research.
 This report communicates to us that your research has concluded properly.
 Research for which a Final Report has not been received may be considered non-compliant.